simplysmarty/Translogix-freight-operations-dashboard/README.md

 This analysis demonstrates that TransLogix Freight Company is a commercially strong business with significant operational inefficiencies that are preventable, measurable and correctable.

 The headline revenue of $262.5 million across 85,410 loads reflects genuine market capability.
 However, the combination of a 36.4% fuel cost burden, a 44.3% late delivery rate and $2.65 million in safety claims means the company is operating well below its profitability potential.
-None of these problems require new markets, new customers or new capital investment to solve but they require data-driven operational discipline applied consistently to the areas the analysis has already identified.
+None of these problems require new markets, new customers or new capital investment to solve but they require data-driven operational discipline applied consistently to the areas the analysis has already identified and the recommendations provided.

 The four-page dashboard built for this project goes beyond standard reporting.
 It integrates 14 data sources into a single analytical framework that enables management to ask and answer operational questions that were previously invisible.
 The composite risk scoring models for routes, the fuel efficiency quadrant analysis, the scatter chart correlations between experience and performance, and the seasonal pattern identification all represent analytical approaches that move the business from reactive management to proactive intelligence.